 Our lawyers handle gestational diabetes misdiagnosis and treatment lawsuits.
-A failure to diagnose gestational diabetes can lead host of injuries that can have a lasting effect on the child.
+A failure to diagnose gestational diabetes can lead to a host of injuries that can have a lasting effect on the child.

 What Is Gestational Diabetes?